UPC/ravada/docs/docs/advanced_settings.rst

 If you want to force the display IP do it this way:

-For Ravada 0.9 and older set it ad /etc/ravada.conf:
+For Ravada 0.9 and older set it at /etc/ravada.conf:

 ::